github/docs/content/issues/tracking-your-work-with-issues/planning-and-tracking-work-for-your-team-or-project.md

 ---
-title: Managing a cross-functional team or project on GitHub
+title: Planning and tracking work for your team or project
 intro: "The essentials for using {% data variables.product.prodname_dotcom %}'s planning and tracking tools to manage work on a team or project."
 versions:
   fpt: '*'